letsdeel/deel-api-java-sdk/docs/TimeTrackingRatesApi.md

 Create a New Shift Rate

-Create a new shift rate with the specified attributes such as name, type, value, and a unique external identifier.
+Create a new shift rate with the specified attributes such as name, type, value, and a unique external identifier.  **Token scopes**: &#x60;time-tracking:write&#x60;

 ### Example
 ```java